-Peter dug into his backpack and withdrew a plastic baggie filled with dried mushrooms.
+Peter dug in his backpack and withdrew a plastic baggie filled with dried mushrooms.
 “Couldn’t hurt to expand our perspectives.”

 Kora looked skeptical.
 “Magic herbs?”

 “More or less.
 They’re a special strain—engineered by yours truly.
-So what do you say?”
+What do you say?”

 “This seems haphazard,” Kora said doubtfully.
 “What other options might we pursue?”

 Peter shrugged.
 “We could break into ANOS, either virtually or physically.
-This way, we might be able to gather some intel, and decide whether or not we want to risk it.”
+This way, we might be able to gather some intel, and decide whether or not we want to risk the break-in.”
 He shook the baggie again.
 “Studies have proven they have long-term benefits for your body and mind.”

 Kora continued looking skeptical.